arslanmusaddiq/1DT308-Introductory-Project/labs/2_TIG Stack.md

 # Step 1: Set Up MQTT Broker (Mosquitto)

 In this first step, we will set up our own local MQTT broker using **Mosquitto**, which will facilitate communication between the Raspberry Pi Pico W (with the DHT11 sensor) and our local network.

+We are not using Adafruit IO in this setup because we prefer to manage the broker locally.

 ## What is Mosquitto?
 **Mosquitto** is an open-source MQTT broker that enables devices to communicate using the MQTT protocol.
 It allows devices (like your Raspberry Pi Pico W) to publish sensor data, and other applications (like Telegraf) to subscribe to those data streams.